Put A Skilled Los Angeles Drug Crime Lawyer On Your Side

-While California may have legalized marijuana, the state still takes drug crimes seriously.
+California takes drug crimes seriously.
 The legal and incidental consequences of charges related to drugs like meth, prescription drugs, cocaine and heroin can follow someone for a lifetime.
-With so much at stake in these cases, you should do everything possible to keep your criminal record clear of drug charges.
+With so much at stake in these cases, you must do everything possible to keep your criminal record clear of drug charges.

-I am criminal defense attorney Action Lavitch, and at my office of Action Defense Law, APLC, I am proud to fight against all manner of criminal charges for the people of Los Angeles and Orange County.
+I am drug crimes attorney Action Lavitch, and at my office of Action Defense Law, APLC, I am proud to fight against all manner of drug-related charges for the people of Los Angeles and Orange County.
 As a former public defender, I know what a conviction can mean for someone, which is why I do everything possible to protect my clients.

-Facing drug crimes in California can be scary.
+Facing drug charges in California can be scary.
 You may have many questions about your charge, how to proceed and other factors.
-Here are some of the questions we hear the most from our clients:
+Here are some of the questions we hear the most from our clients.

 What does the government need to prove drug possession?

-Numerous factors state prosecutors will need to address to prove you guilty of drug possession.
-In California, a prosecutor typically needs to prove that:
+Prosecutors need to address many issues to convict you of drug possession.
+In California, a prosecutor typically needs to prove:

 - The substance you possess is illegal.